FelipeRT98/FriendlyPaletteGenerator/README.md

 - **Generate palettes with up to 20 Colors**: Create palettes with up to 20 distinct colors.
 - **Copy to clipboard**: Copy palette color values to your clipboard for quick integration into your projects.
 - **Save and Load**: Up to 10 custom palettes can be saved for future use.
-- **Support for popular color formats**: Save and view your palettes in RGB, HEX, HSL, HSV, and CMYK formats.
+- **Support for popular color models**: Save and view your palettes in RGB, HEX, HSL, HSV, and CMYK.
 - **Reset or Fine-Tune Colors**: Easily reset individual colors or the entire palette, allowing you to refine colors until you find the perfect combination.
 - **Multilingual Support**: Available in multiple languages, including English, Español, Deutsch, Português, Français, Italiano, 日本語, 한국어, 中文, हिन्दी, and Русский.